Hunting

 Each year the autumn hunting season in Malta runs between 1st September and 31st January (both days included).
 Hunting during autumn is permitted for 40 species from land and 12 species at sea.
 Of these, the European Turtle-dove (Gamiema) can only be hunted between 1st September and 30th September.
 The overall bag limit for the autumn hunting season for Turtle-dove is 500.

 Want to know what is permitted or illegal during the autumn hunting seasons?
-Download the guidance sheet we prepared for the autumn hunting season in Maltese or English, with details about the season and photos of all 40 huntable species.
+Download the guidance sheet we prepared for the autumn hunting season in Maltese or English below, with details about the season and photos of all 40 huntable species.

 Spring hunting

-Spring hunting in Malta is currently the subject of Infringement Proceedings initiated by the European Commission against the Maltese Government in December 2020.
+Spring hunting in Malta is currently the subject of Infringement Proceedings initiated by the European Commission against the Maltese Government in December 2020 and also in mid-February 2023.
 According to the Commission, this derogation falls short systematically of the requirements set out in the legislation, related in particular to poor supervision of the conditions set out in the derogation, which results in other species than those targeted being affected.

 Relying on insufficient or inaccurate information about the populations of wild birds and the available alternatives, Malta also failed to fulfil the basic conditions for granting such derogation.
 Not least, the high numbers of wild birds illegally shot in Malta constitute a major and systemic failure to establish a general system of protection as required by Article 5 of the Birds Directive.

-In 2022, with a difference to spring hunting seasons since 2017, spring hunting in Malta was opened not just for Common Quail (Summiena), but also for the vulnerable European Turtle-dove (Gamiema), which is now no longer protected in spring, after government lifted a moratorium on its spring hunting.
+In 2022, 2023 and 2024, with a difference to spring hunting seasons since 2017, spring hunting in Malta was opened not just for Common Quail (Summiena), but also for the Vulnerable European Turtle-dove (Gamiema), which is now no longer protected in spring, after government lifted a moratorium on its spring hunting.

-The dates for the hunting season were between the 10th and the 30th of April 2022.
+The dates for this year’s hunting season were between the 10th and the 30th of April 2024.
 Hunting on Common Quail was permitted from the 10th until the 30th, while hunting on Turtle-dove was permitted between the 17th and the 30th of April.
-A total of 8,041 hunters this year applied for the special spring hunting licence.
+Data by the Wild Birds Regulation Unit (WBRU) shows that a total of 7,969 hunters (6,643 in Malta and 1,326 in Gozo) were granted the licence to hunt during this year’s spring hunting season.

-You can find Legal Notice 116 of 2022 announcing the Derogation for a 2022 Spring Hunting Season for Turtle-dove and Quail in English here, and in Maltese here.
+You can find Legal Notice 85 of 2024 announcing the Derogation for a 2024 Spring Hunting Season for Common Quail in English here, and in Maltese here.
+Legal Notice 89 of 2024 announcing the Derogation for a 2024 Spring Hunting Season for European Turtle-dove can be found here (English) and here (Maltese).

 Want to know what was permitted or illegal during the spring hunting season?
 Download our Illegal Hunting Activity Guidance Sheet in Maltese or English for the spring hunting season.

-For more information about spring hunting in Malta and the differences between the huntable Quail and the protected European Turtle-dove click here.
+For more information about spring hunting in Malta and the differences between the Common Quail and the Vulnerable European Turtle-dove click here.

 Laws & reporting